 #1 (tie) Mountain Biking an IMBA Epic – 22.22%

-Our readers are a hardy bunch as neither one of the top picks have anything to do with shelter.
-Arkansas is becoming well known for it’s incredible mountain biking opportunities and the fact that it is a year-round sport.
+Our readers are a hardy bunch as neither one of the top picks has anything to do with shelter.
+Arkansas is becoming well known for its incredible mountain biking opportunities and the fact that it is a year-round sport.
 Any of the 5 International Mountain Bicycling Association, Epic Trails can be ridden in the Winter.
 If you haven’t experienced some of the best mountain biking in the country check out the Buffalo Headwaters Challenge on January 30, 2016.
 Find out more about our trails at Arkansas.com/bicycling.

 #1 (tie) Hiking the Ozark Highland Trail – 22.22%

-The Ozark Highlands Trail traverses the Arkansas Ozarks for over 200 miles from Lake Fort Smith State Park in western Arkansas to the Buffalo River area in the upper-central part of the state.
-The trail crossing some of the most beautiful areas in the Ozark National Forest.
+The Ozark Highlands Trail traverses the Arkansas Ozarks for over 200 miles from Lake Fort Smith State Park in western Arkansas to the Buffalo River area in the upper central part of the state.
+The trail crosses some of the most beautiful areas in the Ozark National Forest.
 If you would like to hike the area and still enjoy a cabin at night, modern cabins are available at Lake Fort Smith State Park or rustic options are at White Rock Mountain.
 If you plan to camp, be prepared for weather extremes.
 More information at OzarkHighlandsTrail.com.